Dunham-on-Trent Church of England School

-Special arrangements are made for children with special educational needs which may include for these alternative seating or support for those who find the large group experience of assembly disturbing .A radio transmitter is used in assemblies to help children with hearing difficulties.
+Special arrangements are made for children with special educational needs which may include for these alternative seating or support for those who find the large group experience of assembly disturbing.

-We also have guest providers throughout the year.
-Some of these maybe related to a specific project e.g. NSPCC.
-Lepra, speakers from other faiths, Barnados etc. As a Church of England School it is desirable that there be occasional acts of Collective Worship in a church building.
+We encourage guest providers throughout the year.
+Some of these maybe related to a specific project e.g. NSPCC, speakers from other faiths, Barnados etc.

 Visitors refer to Nottingham & Southwell Diocese publication ‘Visitors leading worship – some guidelines’

 This is done through recording planning and discussing with children, as well as questionnaires that are more formal.

 Collective Worship unites the whole school and develops a sense of community.
 It is a time to celebrate the worth and value of every single person in the school community.